Annual Growth Report

 USA Pickleball field operations is divided into four sectors across the country.
 Each of these sectors support 3 unique regions including but not limited to ambassador support, regional tournament operation, recreational expansion and facility development.

-USA Pickleball currently has a network of nearly 2,000 volunteer ambassadors who have pledged to promote both the sport of pickleball and USA Pickleball in their local area.
+USA Pickleball currently has a network of over 2,100 volunteer ambassadors who have pledged to promote both the sport of pickleball and USA Pickleball in their local area.
 They serve as local volunteer representatives for USA Pickleball for all activities related to pickleball within the area they represent.
 Ambassadors support and abide by all official rules, assist with local clinics and tournaments and look for opportunities to add/grow the game in their community.
 The USA Pickleball Ambassador Search feature can be found on the USA Pickleball website.
 Click here.

 USA Pickleball Recreational Programs and Services Department has developed free training and downloadable resources for youth program providers nationwide to help with programs conducted in schools, parks, youth centers and pickleball facilities.
 A Campus Pickleball Guide has been created to help grow pickleball for middle school, high school, and college students.
 Additionally, a Fun Play Formats and Events resource has been developed to support programs for all ages offered in parks, HOA's, retirement communities, and pickleball facilities.